 Pro Tips For Making This Recipe

 - Make your own graham cracker crumbs.
-If you can’t find cracker crumbs or have whole graham crackers on hand, make your own cracker crumbs for this recipe.
-Pulse the crackers in a food processor or place them in a zip-top bag and crush them with a rolling pin until no large pieces remain and the mixture has a coarse sandy texture.
+Pulse about 12 sheets of graham crackers in a food processor or place them in a zip-top bag and crush them with a rolling pin until no large pieces remain and the mixture has a coarse, sandy texture.

 - Use a glass to evenly press the crust into the springform pan.
 A flat-bottomed drinking glass is a great tool to use to evenly press the graham cracker mixture into the bottom and up the sides of the pan.
 Pressing the crust about one inch up the sides will make the best base for the cheesecake layer.

 - Don’t open the oven door.
-Opening the oven door while the cheesecake bakes can cause it to fall or cracks to form.
-If you need to take a peek at the cake as it is baking, turn on the oven light and look through the glass door.
+Opening the oven door while the cheesecake bakes or cools can cause it to fall or cracks to form.
+If you need to take a peek while it is in the oven, turn on the oven light and look through the oven door.
+Only open it to check it for doneness when you are close to the end of baking time.

 Frequently Asked Questions

-If you’ve tried this pecan pie cheesecake recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this pecan pie cheesecake recipe, then don’t forget to rate it and let me know how you got on in the comments below.
+I love hearing from you!

 Equipment